Silhouette of a man jumping over a rock on a hillside

 The Marrakech Partnership for Global Climate Action is a collaborative framework that opens the door to a world of extraordinary opportunities.

-These instruments allow for global discussions and collaboration between national governments, business, scientists and other stakeholders to tackle climate change together, and set the agenda for policy changes.
+These frameworks allow for global discussions and collaboration between national governments, business, scientists and other stakeholders to tackle climate change together, and set the agenda for policy changes.

 Broader context